-Since Covid-19 gripped New York City last month, our NYC Financial Justice Hotline has been flooded with a new spate of calls from low-income New Yorkers who are being hounded by debt collectors.
-Many of these New Yorkers and others are speaking out and sharing their stories, underscoring the need for an immediate moratorium on debt collection in New York.
+Since Covid-19 gripped New York City, our NYC Financial Justice Hotline has been flooded with calls from low-income New Yorkers who are being hounded by debt collectors.
+Many of these New Yorkers and others are speaking out and sharing their stories.

 “I just found out that my paycheck was garnished.
 I don’t know what it’s for.
 I can’t afford to have any money taken away right now.
 My two daughters and two grandchildren live with me.
 I’m trying to support my family, but everything is uncertain.
 My job has cut the number of days that I go into work for safety reasons.
 One of my daughters lost her job because of coronavirus.
 This money that was taken from me could have gone toward a lot of other things that I’m worried about right now, like food, disinfecting supplies, and other things I need to keep my family healthy.
 I am overwhelmed trying to work and make sure my family is safe.”

 “I used to be homeless.
 Now I work as a home health aide and live in affordable housing I got through a lottery.
 A marshal started garnishing my paycheck in January.
 I found out it’s for a really old judgment, but I never got court papers.
 I’m also a victim of identity theft, so I don’t think this is even my debt.
 I went to court to try to stop the wage garnishment, but the court postponed my court date to March, and then again to June, because of coronavirus.
 The whole time the marshal kept garnishing my wages.
 I’m worried I’ll have to go back to a shelter because of all this.”